tomiGoljevscek/Oxide.Docs/source/includes/api_hooks.md

  * No return behavior
  * Called after the server startup has been completed and is awaiting connections

+### OnServerSave()
+ * Called from Assembly-CSharp/SaveRestore
+ * No return behavior
+ * Is called before the server saves and rotates the .sav files

+### OnServerQuit()
+ * Called from Assembly-CSharp/ConsoleGlobal
+ * No return behavior
+ * Is called before the server starts the shutdown sequence

 ### OnTick()
  * Called from Assembly-CSharp/ServerMgr.DoTick
  * No return behavior